Tech-Flux/alx-pre_course/0x01-git/README.md

-#My first readme
-#ALX is a goog Programe!
+ALX is a goog Programe!